Jingning-Zhang/PROSPER/README.md

  - **verbose** (optional): How much chatter to print: 0=nothing; 1=minimal; 2=all.
 Default is 1.

  - **NCORES** (optional): Number of cores used for parallel computation.
 Default is 1.
-Parallel is used on chromosomes in the script PRS-epr.R, and used on plink for PRS calculation in the script tuning_testing.R.
-So the suggested value is 22 for script PRS-epr.R, and as many cores as possible for tuning_testing.R.
+Parallel is used on chromosomes in the script PROSPER.R, and used on plink for PRS calculation in the script tuning_testing.R.
+So the suggested value is 22 for script PROSPER.R, and as many cores as possible for tuning_testing.R.

- - **cleanup** (optional): Cleanup all temporary files saved in a `tmp` folder, including PRS scores of tuning and testing samples, and all solutions from PRS-epr separated by chromosomes.
+ - **cleanup** (optional): Cleanup all temporary files saved in a `tmp` folder, including PRS scores of tuning and testing samples, and all solutions from PROSPER separated by chromosomes.
 Default is TRUE.

 ## Output

-The script `PRS-epr.R` creates a directory `$PATH_out/before_ensemble/`, and writes two files `score_file.txt` and `score_param.txt` inside it.
+The script `PROSPER.R` creates a directory `$PATH_out/before_ensemble/`, and writes two files `score_file.txt` and `score_param.txt` inside it.
-1. `score_file.txt` contains all solutions from PRS-epr
+1. `score_file.txt` contains all solutions from PROSPER
 2. `score_param.txt` contains their ancestry origin and corresponding tuning parameter settings

 The script `tuning_testing.R` creates a directory `$PATH_out/after_ensemble_$prefix/`, and writes three files `PRSepr_prs_file.txt`, `R2.txt`, and `superlearner_function.RData` inside it.
-1. **`PRSepr_prs_file.txt` is the final ensembled PRS solution from PRS-epr**
+1. **`PRSepr_prs_file.txt` is the final ensembled PRS solution from PROSPER**
 2. **`R2.txt` is its R2 on tuning and testing samples (if `testing=TRUE`)**
 3. `superlearner_function.RData` contains two variables `sl` (super learner model) and `score_drop` (scores in the `$PATH_out/before_ensemble/score_file.txt` that needs to be dropped before input into `sl`).
 If a non-linear model is specified in `linear_score`, only `superlearner_function.RData` can be saved.

 ## Toy Example

 Please download [example data]( https://drive.google.com/file/d/1IdgiBveqTXuyuQMfWp7ys8ZAmOeB52wa/view?usp=sharing "example data"); Google Drive <file_id>: `1IdgiBveqTXuyuQMfWp7ys8ZAmOeB52wa`; Decompress by `tar -zxvf example.tar.gz`.
-Run the codes as instructed below (changing the direcotries), and you will get the example output same as [here]( https://drive.google.com/file/d/1SWUycZ1oxOV9mGv_NEQaRR1Zl9OGgRi6/view?usp=sharing "example output"); Google Drive <file_id>: `1SWUycZ1oxOV9mGv_NEQaRR1Zl9OGgRi6`; Decompress by `tar -zxvf PRS-epr_example_results.tar.gz`
+Run the codes as instructed below (changing the direcotries), and you will get the example output same as [here]( https://drive.google.com/file/d/1SWUycZ1oxOV9mGv_NEQaRR1Zl9OGgRi6/view?usp=sharing "example output"); Google Drive <file_id>: `1SWUycZ1oxOV9mGv_NEQaRR1Zl9OGgRi6`; Decompress by `tar -zxvf PROSPER_example_results.tar.gz`

 The files can be downloaded by the provided link, or the command `gdown <file_id>`.

 Example codes:

 ```
-package='/dcs04/nilanjan/data/jzhang2/PRS-epr'
+package='/dcs04/nilanjan/data/jzhang2/PROSPER'
 path_example='/dcs04/nilanjan/data/jzhang2/example/'
 path_plink='/dcs04/nilanjan/data/jzhang2/TOOLS/plink/plink2'
 target_pop='AFR'

 Rscript ${package}/scripts/lassosum2.R \
 --PATH_package ${package} \
---PATH_out ${path_example}/PRS-epr_example_results/lassosum2 \
+--PATH_out ${path_example}/PROSPER_example_results/lassosum2 \
 --PATH_plink ${path_plink} \
 --FILE_sst ${path_example}/summdata/EUR.txt,${path_example}/summdata/AFR.txt \
 --pop EUR,AFR \